GSA/idmanagement.gov/_fips201/fipsannouncements.md

 POSTED June 23, 2016

-In-line with the [DRBG PIV credential transition plan from NIST](http://csrc.nist.gov/groups/SNS/piv/npivp/announcements.html){:target="_blank"}{:rel="noopener noreferrer"}, the FIPS 201 Evaluation Program will be removing legacy RNG PIV credential listed on the [Approved Products List]({{site.baseurl}}/acquisition-professionals/#products) on July 31, 2017.
+In-line with the [DRBG PIV credential transition plan from NIST](http://csrc.nist.gov/groups/SNS/piv/npivp/announcements.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, the FIPS 201 Evaluation Program will be removing legacy RNG PIV credential listed on the [Approved Products List]({{site.baseurl}}/acquisition-professionals/#products) on July 31, 2017.

-According to this transition plan, agencies may continue to procure and issue credentials using implementations marked as “legacy” on the [NPIVP validation list](http://csrc.nist.gov/groups/SNS/piv/npivp/validation_lists/PIVCardApplicationValidationList.htm){:target="_blank"}{:rel="noopener noreferrer"} until June 30, 2017.
+According to this transition plan, agencies may continue to procure and issue credentials using implementations marked as “legacy” on the [NPIVP validation list](http://csrc.nist.gov/groups/SNS/piv/npivp/validation_lists/PIVCardApplicationValidationList.htm){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} until June 30, 2017.
 However, the agencies should migrate to fully compliant credentials implementing approved DRBGs as soon as DRBG PIV credential and the compatible credential management software are commercially available.
 Once issued, these “legacy” RNG PIV credentials may be used until their expiration date – up to June 30, 2023.

 [Return to Top](#top)